 This region offers a blend of majestic landscapes and cultural festivals.
 It is renowned for its autumn colors, particularly in the mountains surrounding Lake Towada.
 Tohoku's recovery and resilience following the 2011 tsunami make it a poignant destination for thoughtful travelers.

 The Kanto region, dominated by Tokyo, offers a vibrant juxtaposition of the ancient and the ultramodern.
-Beyond Tokyo, the region includes areas like Yokohama, with its beautiful harbor and Chinatown, and the hot spring town of Hakone, with views of Mt.
-Fuji.
+Beyond Tokyo, the region includes areas like Yokohama, which has a beautiful harbor and Chinatown, and the hot spring town of Hakone, which has views of Mount Fuji.

 Kansai is the heart of historical Japan, hosting ancient capitals like Kyoto and Nara.
 Kyoto’s temples, such as Kinkaku-ji and Fushimi Inari-taisha, offer iconic images of Japan.
 Osaka is famed for its culinary scene, epitomized by dishes like takoyaki and okonomiyaki.

 Chugoku spans from the urban landscape of Hiroshima, a city reborn from its wartime history, to the remote islands of the Seto Inland Sea.
 The region’s attractions include Okayama’s Korakuen Garden, one of Japan’s three great gardens, and the historic streets of Tsuwano.
-While in Hiroshima, visit the Peace Memorial Park and Museum as well as the only structure left standing in the area after the atomic bomb explosion in 1945, now an expression of hope for world peace.
+Visit the Peace Memorial Park and Museum in Hiroshima, as well as the only structure left standing in the area after the atomic bomb explosion in 1945, now an expression of hope for world peace.

 Shikoku, the smallest of Japan’s four main islands, is revered for its 88-temple pilgrimage route.
 The island’s rugged coastline and mountainous interior offer adventures for nature lovers, while the city of Matsuyama boasts Dogo Onsen, one of Japan's oldest hot springs.